Vonaclast/JavaLearning/README.md

 # Read this document before uploading any file! #

-When uploading codes, everyone must have his own folder.
+When uploading codes, everyone must have their own folder.

 Please create your own folder called "your name" in which you will upload all of your files.